 As we indicated before, writing an art paper requires critical thinking, creativity, and reasoning skills.
 Although visual analysis essays stress more on describing the image, they also need to extend to cover the meaning of the images/artwork.
 Here are some of the few aspects to consider:

-- Look at the types of claims that the image or artwork make.
+- Look at the types of claims that the image or artwork makes.
 This is more like the statement of the art.
-It could be fact, definition, cause and effect, policy, or value claim.
+It could be a fact, definition, cause and effect, policy, or value claim.

 - Focus more on the visual composition of the image.
 Here, look at the composing elements and how they relate to the claims above.
 Look at the balance, color, key figures, symbols, layout, themes, exclusions, and other aspects.

 - What is the genre of the image?
 Is it fine art, filmography, advertisement, pamphlet, poster, graphic image, vector image, illustration, or caricature?